bowmanmike/bowmanmike.com/src/pages/blog/2022/2022-09-01-simple-feature-flags-in-rails/index.md

 certainly not a requirement of this method.

 For me, the key to this approach is the simplicity of it’s interface.
-Wherever I am in my application, I can call `FeatureFlag.enabled_for_user?` with the user ID, and get back whether or not the flag is enabled for that user.
+Wherever I am in my application, I can call `NewLayoutFeatureFlag.enabled_for_user?` with the user ID, and get back whether or not the flag is enabled for that user.
 The Flag itself knows *how* to check whether a particular user should be able to use a feature.
 This interface allows the flag code to be as simple or as complex as it needs to be.
 It could do a DB lookup, it could store the state in Redis, or perform some work to determine whether or not the flag should be enabled.

 Having a simple interface like this allows you to use the flag in some really